porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/icon/icon/icon.design.md

 ## Look & feel

 The clean style of the Porsche icon set matches the Porsche brand aesthetically and creates a consistent look and feel across all products and platforms.
-Each icon is reduced to its minimal form, reflecting essential characteristics.
+Each icon is reduced to its minimal form reflecting essential characteristics.
 By following the typical Porsche lines and uniting the exclusive, high-classy and very sportive brand image, the Porsche icons provide  a high recognizability and readability, even in very small sizes.

 ---